 Cost

-ShadeMap provides data and the service for free, but if higher quality data is required, ShadeMap helps users purchase it from a third party.
-A free browser extension is offered, as well as a paid for API.
+Previously, ShadeMap provided data and the service for free, but if higher quality data was required, ShadeMap helps users purchase it from a third party.
+A free browser extension was offered, as well as a paid for API.
+As of 2025, Shade Map presents this model as two services, the paid one being charge per square kilometre:

 Level of difficulty